Managing Autoscaling Volumes

 Identifying Supported Volumes

-To find which volumes in your account are eligible for autoscaling, open the All Volumes table in Fleet Manager and use the AutoScaling State filter.
-Volumes fall into one of three states:
+To find which volumes in your account are eligible for autoscaling, open the All Volumes table in Fleet Manager.
+The dropdown above the table switches between common views in a single click:

-Unsupported - The volume cannot be autoscaled.
+Unsupported Volumes - volumes that cannot be autoscaled.
 A gray label in the AutoScale column explains why.
-Common reasons include AutoScaler not being installed on the instance, the volume being a boot volume, or an unsupported filesystem or volume type.
+Common reasons include the volume being a boot volume, or an unsupported filesystem or volume type.
 For the complete list of supported configurations, see Supported Infrastructure.

 If you're not sure which volumes to autoscale first, start with the largest volumes or those with the lowest utilization - these offer the highest savings potential.
 Sort the All Volumes table by Original Size or Utilization to find them.